 Choosing a savory accompaniment of what to Serve with Fettuccine Alfredo can turn your meal into an unforgettable experience.
 A good side dish selection also helps balance the flavor out, making your creamy and irresistible Fettuccine Alfredo more delightful to enjoy.

-Do not worry if there are so many options out there that make you confused.
-I am here to lend you a hand in picking out the most savory sides for your rich Alfredo pasta sauce.
-The list will feature 19+1 choices (a special bonus in the end), including both vegetables and meats.
+The list will feature 19 choices (a special bonus in the end), including both meats and vegetables (non-meat).
 The pasta-bilities are endless with my recommended list.

 Thus, without further ado, let’s dig into it right away!